My work considers the role of surface design/ pattern as both a visual experience and encoded information.

 Creative Engagement Design

 Unique experiences designed to inspire participants to act creatively, build mindful contemplation and play.
-Engagements include media-based making projects, guided conversations, inquiry around objects, and design of space and experience.
+Engagements include media-based making projects, guided conversations, and inquiry around objects.

 Curriculum and Instructional Design